SohamPawgi15/simple-weather-app/README.md

 ## 🔒 Security Notice

 **Important**: This app now includes secure API key management.
 The API key is no longer exposed in the frontend code.
-See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed deployment instructions.
+All API calls are proxied through a secure backend to protect your API key.

 ## Features